-- Input is a selection of the History array - persis_info is a dictionary containing state information - · gen_specs is a dictionary of generator parameters, including which fields from the History array got sent - libE_info is a dictionary containing libEnsemble-specific entries
+- Input is a selection of the History array, a NumPy structured array. - persis_info is a dictionary containing state information. - gen_specs is a dictionary of generator parameters.

+• libE_info is a dictionary containing miscellaneous entries.

 Valid generator functions can accept a subset of the above parameters.
 So a very simple generator can start: